Perspective | U.S. men’s soccer keeps failing to reach the Olympics. The reasons are complicated.

 The squad that flopped in Guadalajara included very few who, if not for Olympic qualifying, would have been summoned to the national team last week.

-If it were up to Jason Kreis, the under-23 coach, and Gregg Berhalter, leader of the senior squad, the U.S. roster in Guadalajara would’ve looked entirely different.
+If it were up to Jason Kreis, the under-23 coach, and Gregg Berhalter, leader of the senior squad, the U.S. roster in Guadalajara would have looked entirely different.
 They tried, but most clubs declined the requests.
 It wasn’t just European clubs; MLS’s Atlanta United withheld three players.

 Only four foreign-based players were allowed to join the U-23 squad, none of whom are regular call-ups to the senior team.